rkulla/dotfiles/README.md

 Or typescript/.eslintrc.json and tsconfig.json if it's **my** TypeScript projects (I ONLY symlink it to my code-snippets folder).
 Putting eslintrc in $HOME is deprecated and jsconfig.json or tsconfig.json can't live in $HOME either.

-Don't forget to look at my .vim/coc-settings.json as well and **make sure** at least coc-eslint and coc-tsserver are installed
-$ ls ~/.config/coc/extensions/node_modules # install.sh should have installed them

 See also typescript/README.md in this repo.